 Serve hot and fresh Idlis with steaming hot sambar, coconut chutney or idli podi mixed with a little hot ghee.

-South Indian Idli Recipe With Idli Rava:
+South Indian Idli Recipe With Idli Rava details below:

 - Whole white urad dal – 1 cup

 - Ghee – 1 tbsp for greasing plates

 - Salt to taste

 For this South Indian idli recipe with idli rava, wash and soak urad dal and idli rava in separate containers for about 4-6 hours.

 Drain water from whole white urad dal.
 Put the urad dal in a mixie jar and grind it with a little water to a smooth fluffy consistency.
 Do not grind continuously as the batter will heat up and will not ferment well.

 Squeeze out all the water from the rice rava and add it to the batter.
 Grind it for a couple of seconds till it is well blended with the urad dal batter.
 You can also add the soaked and drained idli rava to the urad dal batter without grinding but the idli texture will be different – a lot grainier and not smooth.

 Pour the prepared idli batter into a large container as the batter will rise during fermentation.
 Add salt and mix the batter well with your hand.
 Check the consistency of the batter - if it is too thick, add a little water and mix well.

 Cover with a lid and leave to ferment for 8-12 hours or overnight.